ganesh0823/Excel-Research-Based-Assignment/README.md

 #### Task :
     1) Investigate the impact of advanced booking (‘Advanced Booking’ column) on reservation completion.
-    2) Compare completion rates for reservations with and without special requests.
+    2) Compare the completion rates for advanced bookings and regular bookings.

 We used a pivot table to illustrate the advance booking distribution, as shown here.